plongitudes/DeadCellsModHelper/README.md

 `:bufdo :%s/\(power\)\(\d*\)\(": \[\n\s\+\)\(\d\+\)/\=(submatch(1)).(submatch(2)).(submatch(3)).(submatch(4)*4)/g`

-Scaling power of all mobs down by a factor of 4, we use `@` instead of `/` as the separator, since we need to use `/` to do math inside the expression, and the character used for the seperator can't appear inside the expression.
+Scaling power of all mobs down by a factor of 4:
+We use `@` instead of `/` as the separator, since we need to use `/` to do math inside the expression, and the character used for the seperator can't appear inside the expression.
 When we divide, regex will give results as integers, so any remainders will be truncated.
 If a power is 13 and we scale down by 4, the result is 3.25, and will be truncated to 3.

 `:bufdo :%s@\(power\)\(\d*\)\(": \[\n\s\+\)\(\d\+\)@\=(submatch(1)).(submatch(2)).(submatch(3)).(submatch(4)/4)@g`